 From the 1920s on, the Chinese Red Cross Society began producing a monthly magazine.
 The Red Cross Monthly devoted a large section each month to photographs.
 This magazine was sent to subscribers within China as well as to overseas Chinese and other interested parties.
 The cost of the magazine was offset by the sale of advertising, which filled the last pages of the magazine.
 Where did the photos that complemented these pages come from?

 Many local Red Cross chapters produced a rich archive of photos of their activities.
-One prominent chapter of the Red Cross, the Tianjin Branch mentioned above, kept detailed financial records that are still available today and which give a window on the chapter’s photographic production.
+One prominent chapter of the Red Cross, the Tianjin Branch mentioned earlier, kept detailed financial records that are still available today and which give a window on the chapter’s photographic production.
 The records of a 1917 emergency relief operation clarify where some of these photos come from and how much they cost.
 The bulk of the monies spent for a relief operation were spent on personnel (75%) and a quarter on supplies and miscellaneous expenses (528 yuan).
-Of the 25% spent on the latter, photographs of the Tianjin Emergency Relief Corps posed in front of the Beijing Renmin (People’s) Hospital cost 25.35 yuan.
-To put this figure in perspective, stretcher bearers were paid 8 yuan for a month of work; 29 pair of shoes for the coolies cost 30 yuan.
+Of the 25 percent spent on the latter, photographs of the Tianjin Emergency Relief Corps posed in front of the Beijing Renmin (People’s) Hospital cost 25.35 yuan.
+To put this figure in perspective, stretcher bearers were paid 8 yuan for a month of work; twenty-nine pairs of shoes for the coolies cost 30 yuan.
 The importance of the photographs in documenting the chapter’s work was enough to justify their relatively large expense, however.
-These photographs appeared in Tianjin’s own fundraising and publicity materials, and were sent to the Central Committee in Shanghai for inclusion in national publications.
+These photographs appeared in Tianjin’s own fundraising and publicity materials and were sent to the Central Committee in Shanghai for inclusion in national publications.

-The Monthly’s photographs, as discussed above, focus unfailingly on Red Cross volunteers in action, on celebrity portraits, and, particularly in the earlier years, on images of trains, ambulances, and boats in the service of the Red Cross.
+The Monthly’s photographs focus unfailingly on Red Cross volunteers in action, on celebrity portraits, and, particularly in the earlier years, on images of trains, ambulances, and boats in the service of the Red Cross.
 This emphasis on the technology available to Red Cross participants, including the technology of biomedicine featured in photos of surgery being performed, or in close-ups of the interiors of the most up-to-date Red Cross hospitals located across China stresses the modernity of the Red Cross operations.
-The focus on the uniforms – military, western-style jackets and pants for men and a western, often military-style cap, highlights another aspect of modernity.
+The focus on the uniforms – military, Western-style jackets and pants for men and a Western, often military-style cap, highlights another aspect of modernity.
 This trope is also available in Western Red Cross photography from the same period.

-One iconic photo of the Red Cross Hospital in Shanghai gathers all these cues together.
-Doctors and nurses in crisp western uniforms assemble on the hospital’s rolling, very Western front lawn.
-The shot – men and women together, female nurses, their signature outfits, the architecture and size of the hospital in the background, the idea of the bio-medicine being practiced within the walls, the very concept of a hospital staffed by such a team – is striking and exciting in its connotations of modernity.
-[Fig. 5.3] Photos like these put the Chinese Red Cross Society at the very forefront of modern humanitarianism in China.
+One iconic photo of the Red Cross hospital in Shanghai gathers all these cues together.
+Doctors and nurses in crisp Western uniforms assemble on the hospital’s rolling, very Western front lawn.
+The shot – men and women together, female nurses, their signature outfits, the architecture and size of the hospital in the background, the idea of the biomedicine being practiced within the walls, the very concept of a hospital staffed by such a team – is striking and exciting in its connotations of modernity (Figure 5.3).
+Photos like these put the Chinese Red Cross Society at the very forefront of modern humanitarianism in China.

 Fig. 5.3 Here